Madeira: Settlement

 The first Portuguese settlers began colonizing the islands around 1420 or 1425.
-The first settlers were the three captain-donees and their respective families, a small group of members of the gentry, people of modest conditions and some former inmates of the kingdom.

-The settlement involved people from all over the kingdom.
-It was from the Algarve that some of the early settlers set out.
-Many came with the important task of the landlord system employment.
-Servants, squires, knights and noblemen are identified as the ones who secured the beginning of the settlement.
-Later on, settlers came from the north of Portugal, namely from the region of Entre Douro and Minho, who intervened specifically in the organization of the agricultural area.

-Majority of settlers were fishermen and peasant farmers, who willingly left Portugal for a new life on the islands, a better one, they hoped, than was possible in a Portugal which had been ravaged by the Black Death and where the best farmlands were strictly controlled by the nobility.
+The three governors, knights of the Order of Christ and navigators: João Gonçalves Zarco, Tristão Vaz Teixeira and Bartolomeu Perestrelo, along with their respective families, became the first settlers of the archipelago, divided by three captaincies (respectively Funchal, Machico and Porto Santo).
+This colonization process began in 1425, by order of King João I, with people of modest means, some former prisoners of the Kingdom and a group of people from the lower nobility, including fishermen and peasant farmers who willingly left Portugal for a new life on the islands, a better one, they hoped, than was possible in a Portugal which had been ravaged by the Black Death, and where the nobility strictly controlled the best farmlands.

-To have minimum conditions for the development of agriculture on the island, the settlers had to chop down part of the dense forest and build a large number of water channels, called “levadas”, to carry the abundant waters on the north coast to the south coast of the island.

-Initially, the settlers produced wheat for their own sustenance but later began to export wheat to mainland Portugal.
+Initially, the settlers produced wheat for their own sustenance.
+Still, they later began to export wheat to mainland Portugal.
 In earlier times, fish and vegetables were the settlers' main means of subsistence.

-Grain production began to fall and the ensuing crisis forced Henry the Navigator to order other commercial crops to be planted so that the islands could be profitable.
+Grain production began to fall, and the ensuing crisis forced Henry the Navigator to order other commercial crops to be planted so that the islands could be profitable.
 These specialised plants, and their associated industrial technology, created one of the major revolutions on the islands and fuelled Portuguese industry.
-Following the introduction of the first water-driven sugar mill on Madeira, sugar production increased to over 6,000 arrobas (an arroba was equal to 11 to 12 kg) by 1455, using advisers from Sicily and financed by Genoese capital.
-(Genoa acted as an integral part of the island economy until the 17th century.)
+Following the introduction of the first water-driven sugar mill on Madeira, sugar production increased to over 6,000 arrobas (an arroba was equal to 11 to 12 kg) by 1455, using advisers from Sicily and financed by Genoese capital (Genoa acted as an integral part of the island economy until the 17th century).
 The accessibility of Madeira attracted Genoese and Flemish traders, who were keen to bypass Venetian monopolies.

-Sugarcane production was the primary engine of the island's economy which quickly afforded the Funchal metropolis economic prosperity.
+Sugarcane production was the primary engine of the island's economy, which quickly afforded the Funchal metropolis economic prosperity.
 The production of sugar cane attracted adventurers and merchants from all parts of Europe, especially Italians, Basques, Catalans, and Flemish.
 This meant that, in the second half of the fifteenth century, the city of Funchal became a mandatory port of call for European trade routes.